-For all gamers who are now grown-ups, childhood days will never come back but their gaming experience can.
-If you ever played games on Atari 2600, one of the most successful video games consoles in history that gaming experience can be relived.
+For all the gamer who are now grown-ups, childhood days will never come back but their gaming experience can.
+If you ever played games on Atari 2600, one of the most successful video games consoles in history that gaming experience can be relieved.

 Here’s a step by step tutorial demonstrating the same!
 If you like it, please share it on your favorite social network(s)!